gumberss/FinanceControlGameinator/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Recomendations
-I really recomend you to use [Obsidian](https://obsidian.md) to check the docs
+I strongly recommend you to use [Obsidian](https://obsidian.md) to check the docs
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Project Vision